 - The first sign is usually a change in sensation of your thumb, index, and middle finger

-- You may notice pins & needles, tingling, or numbness in these fingers—often beginning at your finger tips
+- You may notice pins and needles, tingling, or numbness in these fingers—often beginning at your finger tips

-- The weakness will only occur in your thumb
+- If present, the weakness will only occur in your thumb

-- You may notice weakness in gripping or pinching; for example, you may be more prone to dropping small items like your keys
+- You may notice weakness in gripping or pinching; for example, you may be more prone to dropping small items such as your keys

 - Muscle wasting

-- If the nerve compression is severe or chronic, you may notice atrophy—or a decrease in size—of the muscles at the base of your thumb
+- If the nerve compression is severe or chronic, you may notice atrophy (decrease in mass) of the muscles at the base of your thumb

 Carpal tunnel syndrome does not cause any of the above listed symptoms in the pinky finger or pinky finger side of your wrist or hand.
 Those symptoms are more consistent with cubital tunnel syndrome.